Heliotropium arborescens

-It is an economically damaging invasive species in Australia.
+Description

+Growing to 1.2 m tall and broad, it is a bushy, evergreen, short-lived shrub with dense clusters of bright purple flowers, notable for their intense, rather vanilla-like fragrance.
+Like many borage plants, the vanilla flower also contains poisonous pyrrolizidine alkaloids in addition to the fragrances.

+Distribution and habitat

+The species is native to Bolivia, Colombia, and Peru.

 Cultivation

-As a perennial, is hardy in zones 10 to 11, and requires wintering indoors in zones 9 or colder.
+As a perennial, it is hardy in zones 10 to 11, and requires wintering indoors in zones 9 or colder.
 It is hardy down to about 5 C. It can also be grown as a half-hardy annual (grown from seed under glass and planted out after all danger of frost has passed) in those areas.
 Alternatively soft-wood cuttings may be taken in summer.

 During the Victorian era in England this plant gained great recognition, often appearing in gardens and the herbaceous borders of parks.
 They were also grown as standards.
 A vanilla-scented heliotrope was laid on the coffin of the American poet Emily Dickinson.
+Note that the common name "garden heliotrope" may also refer to valerian, which is not closely related.

 Cultivars

 Its popularity may have become less in more modern times, but hardy and colourful cultivars, such as 'Princess Marina', have ensured that this plant still regularly appears in seed catalogues and garden centres.
 Other popular cultivars include, 'Mary Fox', the highly scented 'White Lady' or 'White Queen' and the taller 'Florence Nightingale'.